 Network with other digital nomads

 There are many growing communities of digital nomads online.
 Joining one of these communities should be a high priority for anyone considering becoming a digital nomad.
-No need to reinvent the wheel when a community forum can give you access to advise and suggestions from all over the globe.
+No need to reinvent the wheel when a community forum can give you access to advice and suggestions from all over the globe.
 You can ask questions and find useful tips from those who have already been where you are.

 If you’re unsure about taking the leap, a good forum can help alleviate this.
 Experienced digital nomads will be happy to offer advice and tips to make your transition easier.
 Sometimes just having a friend in the community is enough to help be more confident in your decisions.